 If you have a smartphone with a GPS, installing a good phone mount on the bike may be all you need to do, and you are good to go.
 However, an installation like this does come with some disadvantages.

-The phone will need a constant power supply as it will only last for so long on the battery.
+The phone will need a constant power supply as it will only last so long on the battery.
 Using the phone’s standard charge plug and a cable to the bike’s 12V outlet is not the best option.

 The plug will likely come loose on bumpy rides, and over time you may start experiencing a bad connection due to a damaged connection.
 These connections are not designed for the vibration and moist conditions they will meet on the bike.